 The retention period is stated at the top of the Visitors section - 12 months in this example.

 You can change the visitor retention period in the Children module's settings.
-Navigate to the module's settings and click into the Connect Options tab.
+Navigate to the module's settings and click into the Check-In Options tab.

-Scroll down the Connect Options to the Visitor settings.
-Set the Delete visitors after setting as appropriate.
+Scroll down the Connect Options to the Visitor Settings.
+Set the Delete visitors after setting as appropriate - click Edit to make changes.
 Note that the date of deletion is in reference to the date they last checked in, not the date they were first added as a visitor.
 In this way, visitors who return periodically are not unhelpfully removed from the system; making it easier for visiting parents to check their children in when they re-visit, without having to re-enter all their details again.